K-Sato1995/gatsbyBlog/content/posts/Rspec-Basics-①-(describe,-it,-matchers)/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Rails
   - Ruby
   - Rspec
   - Test
   - Tutorial
-description: RSpec is a Behaviour-Driven Development tool for Ruby programmers.
+description: "RSpec is a Behaviour-Driven Development tool for Ruby programmers.
 BDD is an approach to software development that combines Test-Driven Development, Domain Driven Design, and Acceptance Test-Driven Planning.
 How to install Rspec on your RoR applications?
-You have to add rspec-rails to both the :development and :test groups in the Gemfile.
+You have to add rspec-rails to both the :development and :test groups in the Gemfile."
 ---
 # What is Rspec?